german34/website/index.md

 ## About / Summary

-I am a detail-oriented Data Analyst/Scientist with a proven track record of analyzing complex datasets, developing Python solutions, and effectively communicating insights through data visualization tools.
-Experienced in collaborative problem-solving and adept at leveraging expertise in data analysis to contribute to strategic decision-making processes.
-Seeking opportunities to apply strong analytical skills and technical proficiency to drive innovation and success in data-driven environments.
-I obtained my Ph.
-D. in applied mathematics from the Department of Mathematics of the University of Houston.
+I am a detail-oriented Data Analyst and Scientist with a strong track record in analyzing complex datasets, developing Python-based solutions, and translating insights into actionable strategies through data visualization.
+Skilled in collaborative problem-solving, I leverage my expertise in data analysis to support informed decision-making and drive innovation.
+With a Ph.D. in Applied Mathematics from the University of Houston, I bring a deep mathematical foundation and technical proficiency to data-driven challenges.
+I am eager to apply my analytical skills to impactful projects in dynamic environments.

 <!--
 * * *